JeroenBoersma/docker-compose-development/README.md

 ## Persistent data container

-For running the database you need to create a new persistent data volume `docker volume create mysql`
+For running the database you need to create a new persistent data volume `docker volume create dockerdev-mysql-volume`

 If you already where using this repo before(or want a local directory), you can map the existing volume with:
-`docker volume create -o 'type=none' -o 'device='${PWD}'/mysql' -o 'o=bind' mysql`
+`docker volume create -o 'type=none' -o 'device='${PWD}'/mysql' -o 'o=bind' dockerdev-mysql-volume`

 ## Preparation